3. DFSο

 changing the group ownership of a file or directory and then trying to write to it with the default personal group.

-In these cases writing files and running jobs can fail.
+In these cases writing files and running jobs will fail with quota exceed errors.

-Moving data to HPC3 with software that overrides the sticky bit by explicitly setting permissions in the most common way a sticky bit becomes unset.
+Transferring data to HPC3 with software that explicitly sets permissions is the most common way a sticky bit becomes overwritten.

 Note